ErikOSorensen/mmkariv/README.md

-The experimental and survey data used to support the findings of this study have been deposited in the Harvard Dataverse repository ([DOI or OTHER PERSISTENT IDENTIFIER]).
+The experimental and survey data used to support the findings of this study have been deposited in the Harvard Dataverse repository (https://doi.org/10.7910/DVN/CCODET).
 The data were collected by the authors, and are available under a Creative Commons Non-commercial license.